LL-Pengfei/CS1010-AY1819S1-Personal/docs/03-func.md

 $$sum(L, k) / k$$

 if we assume that we have a function $sum$ that can help us find the total of all $k$ integers.
-It turns out, in this case, that you should also know how to solve the subproblem $sum$, since it is Problem 3 from last week.
+It turns out, in this case, that you should also know how to solve the subproblem $sum$, since it is Problem 1.3 from last week.

-We can then make this into a function itself ($mean(L, k)$) which we can then use to solve other problems.
+We can then make this into a function itself, $mean(L, k)$, which we can now use to solve other more complex problems.

 Thinking in terms of functions also have another advantage: given a function, we only need to worry about _what_ it does, but not _how_ it is done.
 We can treat a function as a black box -- given an input, it will produce an output satisfying certain conditions.
 Many programming languages, including C which we will be using in CS1010, come with a rich set of predefined functions that we can use to help us solve computational problems.
 In CS1010, we will also provide you with some functions to help you with your lab assignments.
 You will also define your own functions when solving problems with C.  In fact, a C program is just a collection of functions calling each other.